 We offer a discount on postgraduate course fees for all Derby alumni.

-On completion of the course, you will be ideally placed to join the management and financial analyst training programmes of major international companies and financial organisations.
+You will be ideally placed to join the management and financial analyst training programmes of major international companies, trade and investment corporations or financial institutions.
 You will already have much of the knowledge you need to gain further professional qualifications while taking your career forward within these organisations.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.